 I hope that, if you’ve gotten this far, you now think a little differently about what goes into crafting a great employee experience.

 Odds are your organization will excel at some elements, but there will inevitably be room for improvement in others.

-Perhaps a next step would be getting some feedback from employees about how they feel about the onboarding process or learning and development opportunities.
+Perhaps a next step would be getting some feedback from employees about how they feel about the onboarding process or growth opportunities.

-Collecting and acting upon regular feedback is key to improving the employee experience and is closely tied to a people operations way of structuring (pioneered by Google and other forward-thinking organizations).
+Collecting and acting upon regular feedback is key to improving the employee experience and is closely tied to a people operations way of thinking (pioneered by Google and other forward-thinking organizations).